 “We didn’t really use the set much,” added Jones.

-Various scenes in the series are also filmed on “the island” portion of Barry itself, specifically the seafront beach, amusement arcades and cafés popular with tourists, and the spot where Gavin and Stacey memorably first declare their love for each other in season one (specifically “The Square”, Barry Island).
+Various scenes in the series are also filmed on “the island” portion of Barry itself, specifically the seafront beach, amusement arcades and cafés popular with tourists, and the spot where Gavin and Stacey memorably first declare their love for each other in season one (specifically “The Square”, Barry Island) and rekindle their romance in the 2019 Christmas special.

 “We were so flipping tired and there were lots of people who had come to watch and they were shouting things out and everything, and we were both quite nervous because we thought, we want to get this scene right,” Page agreed.